 Do low-carb diets work?

 A low-carb diet may help some people lose weight quickly because it limits their food choices so much that they end up eating less.
-Keep in mind that this weight loss happens because they’re eating less food, not because they’re avoiding carbs.
+Keep in mind that this weight loss happens because they’re eating less food overall, not because they’re avoiding carbs.
 Research has shown that low-carb diets are no more effective in promoting long term weight loss compared to other types of diets.
-Instead of avoiding carbs altogether, try reducing portion sizes and choosing high-fiber carbohydrates such as whole grains, beans, fruits, and veggies instead of refined carbs such as white bread, white rice, candy, chips, or cookies.
+Instead of avoiding carbs altogether, try eating a balanced plate and choosing high-fiber carbohydrates such as whole grains, beans, fruits, and veggies instead of refined carbs such as white bread, white rice, candy, chips, or cookies.
 For example, instead of a plate full of pasta try using whole wheat pasta and decrease the portion to 1/4 of the plate, filling the rest with chicken breast and a salad.

 What’s the difference between carbohydrates and gluten?